swift-server/sswg/process/incubation.md

 ### Pitch

-Pitches are written proposals of new libraries or tools including ideas for new features in existing libraries or tools.
-They are used to collect feedback from the community and help define the exact scope of a project prior to writing code.
+Pitches are an introduction to an idea for a new library or tool.
+They can also introduce ideas for new features or additions to existing tools.
+Pitches are used to collect feedback from the community and help define the exact scope of a project prior to writing code.
+They should also demonstrate how they align with the SSWG's goals to improve Swift on the server.
 Pitches are submitted by creating a new thread in the Swift Server forum area.

 ### Proposal